San Miguel de Horcasitas

 San Miguel de Horcasitas is a town in San Miguel de Horcasitas Municipality, in the Mexican state of Sonora.
 San Miguel is located in the center of the state at an elevation of 518 meters.

-The settlement was founded in 1749 as a military fort.
-The name is in honor of the Vicerey of New Spain, Don Juan Francisco de Güemez y Horcasitas, first Count of Revillagigedo, who was governing New Spain at the time.
-After 1777, the governor and captain general of the provinces of Sonora and Sinaloa had his residence here.
+The town was founded as a Spanish presidio, and named for the viceroy of New Spain, Juan Francisco de Güemes.
+From 1749 to 1777, it was the provincial capital of Sonora.

 In 1814 it became a town (ayuntamiento), one of the first in the state.

 The economy is based on cattle raising and subsistence agriculture.